 Students minoring in Global Studies must complete 15 semester credit hours to include GBLS 1101, 1102, and 2202, as well as 6 semester credit hours of program-approved courses at the 3000 level or above.
 Transferable credit toward the minor limited to 6 semester credit hours.

 Graphic Arts and Design

 Department: Art

-William Scarlato, M.F.A., Department Chair Hai Ri Han, M.F.A.
-Christopher Birks, M.A.
-Luigi Manca, Ph.D.
-Teresa Parker, M.F.A.
-Pete Seely, M.A.
+William Scarlato, M.F.A., Department Chair Hairi Han, M.F.A.
+Teresa Parker, M.F.A., Curator of the Art Gallery